hashicorp/terraform/website/source/intro/getting-started/build.html.md

 to anyone who might run Terraform.
 We recommend simply putting it into version control, since it generally isn't too large.

-You can inspect the state using `terraform show terraform.tfstate`:
+You can inspect the state using `terraform show`:

 ```
-$ terraform show terraform.tfstate
+$ terraform show
 aws_instance.example:
   id = i-e60900cd
   ami = ami-408c7f28